sujeet-pro/v1.sujeet.pro/src/content/blog/better-error-handling-in-javascript-typescript.md

 }
 ```

-But it seemed tedious to refactor all of my code and even then what about functions from another package, which return promise?
+But it seemed tedious to refactor all of my code and even then how do we take care of functions from another package?

 What if we could create some utility `withError` that does this conversion for us.